- Prepare for the future of healthcare

 - What are the advantages of training with Career Step?

-Career Step has been training quality healthcare professionals for over 20 years and offers comprehensive training programs that prepares students to work as medical administrative assistants.
-With Career Step, you can train affordably without sacrificing quality, learn from comprehensive curriculum developed by industry professionals, take advantage of live student and graduate support, and—with the Medical Administrative Assistant with EHR program—quickly gain the specialized EHR skills needed for the future of healthcare.
+Career Step has been training quality healthcare professionals for over 20 years and offers comprehensive training programs that prepares learaners to work as medical administrative assistants.
+With Career Step, you can train affordably without sacrificing quality, learn from comprehensive program materials developed by industry professionals, take advantage of live support, and—with the Medical Administrative Assistant with EHR program—quickly gain the specialized EHR skills needed for the future of healthcare.
 We're committed to helping you achieve your goals, and Career Step provides everything you need to succeed!

 - What kind of skills or experience do I need to enter the Career Step program?